-We are Cub Scout Pack 9, based in Lutz, Florida and part of the Boy Scouts of America.
+We are Cub Scout Pack 9, based in Lutz, Florida and part of the Boy Scouts of America Greater Tampa Bay Area Council.

-2016-2017 Dues are due! this year dues are $60, which includes a Pack 9 t-shirt.
+2016-2017 Dues are due by the end of September! this year dues are $60, which includes a Pack 9 t-shirt.
 Go to the Payments page if you would like to pay online.

-We currently meet at 7 PM on the fourth Tuesday of the month at McKitrick Elementary School.
+We currently meet at 7 PM on the fourth Tuesday of the month at the American Legion Post 147, 14373 Gunn Highway, Odessa FL, 33556.

 This year we have a full calendar of events, including camping trips, a pinewood derby, parades, volunteering and more!
 Along with the fun, boys in scouting learn many valuable skills and make many new friends.
 Please look through the Scrapbook section for pictures of past events and check out the Announcements and Calendar sections for news of what's coming up.